GAPS

 LPAIV-associated mortality in certain conditions, e.g. concomitant infections or adverse environmental conditions, can increase significantly and may reach up to 30% (e.g., H9N2 infection in layers in Asia).

-However, the highly pathogenic forms cause disease that affects multiple internal organs and has a mortality rate that can reach 90-100% often within 48 hours in gallinaceous birds in experimental conditions.
-HPAIV infections in waterfowl can run a much more attenuated course and can be clinically indistinguishable from LPAIV infections.
+However, the highly pathogenic forms cause disease that affects multiple internal organs and has a mortality rate that can reach 90-100% often within 72 hours in gallinaceous birds in experimental conditions.
+Some HPAIV infections in waterfowl can run a much more attenuated course and can be clinically indistinguishable from LPAIV infections.

 Cellular level: Receptor-bound viruses are taken into the cell by endocytosis.
 In the low pH environment of the endosome, the viral lipoprotein envelope fuses with the lipid-bilayer of the vesicle releasing viral RNA into the cell cytoplasm from where it is transported into the nucleus.
 New viral proteins are translated from transcribed messenger RNA (mRNA).
 New viral RNA is encased in nucleocapsid protein, and together with new matrix protein is then transported to sites at the cell surface where envelope hemagglutinin and neuraminadase components have been incorporated into the cell membrane.
 Progeny virions are formed and released by budding.